J. Arthur Rank: Rank Organisation

+It was then that Rank developed the special prism needed to make the Sodium Vapour Process of film matte special effects technique work.
+This analogue method used amber light to mask images so they could be placed over a different background.
+The prism caused light to be split into two beams where two film strips would record the same image on both black & white and colour film.
+There were only three of these prisms ever made and were licensed by Rank for use by Walt Disney Studios.
+This process was first used for the 1964 film Mary Poppins since it had superior colour and blur allowances.
+The last known film to use this process was Dick Tracy (1990).

 Films

 During the 1940s, the companies Rank controlled produced some of the finest British films of the period, including: The Life and Death of Colonel Blimp (1943), Henry V (1944), A Matter of Life and Death (1946), Black Narcissus (1947), and The Red Shoes (1948).
 From the 1950s, fewer adventurous film projects were attempted and Rank concentrated on producing solidly commercial ventures, mainly aimed at the family market.
 These include the popular Norman Wisdom comedies and the Doctor... films.
 However some more serious films were produced during this era including: Carve Her Name With Pride (1958), A Night to Remember (also 1958) and Victim (1961), as well as a clutch of prestige topics such as the coronation of Elizabeth II in 1953 and filmed performances by The Royal Ballet.

 Core interests and legacy

 Although his critics claimed that many of the films that he had produced under the name of Rank were not exactly in keeping with his original intention of producing "family-friendly" films (which John Davis had said was company policy) to challenge American competition, he nevertheless kept to his core beliefs.
 To that end in 1953 he set up the J. Arthur Rank Group Charity to promote Christian belief.
 The charity later became known as The Rank Foundation.
 He was a governor of The Peckham Experiment in 1949.

+He has been described as "the Sunday school-teaching nepo baby whose passion for Britain and God led him to blow (or, rather, dent) his father’s mill owning-fortune on a film empire that aimed, and failed, to beat Hollywood at its own game."

-In 1957 J. Arthur Rank was raised to the peerage as Baron Rank, of Sutton Scotney in the County of Southampton (Sutton Scotney is a small village between Andover and Winchester in Hampshire).
+In 1957, J. Arthur Rank was raised to the Peerage of the United Kingdom as The 1st Baron Rank, of Sutton Scotney in the County of Southampton (Sutton Scotney is a small village between Andover and Winchester in Hampshire).